How do I apply to Da Vinci Schools? What is the timeline for the application process?

 What happens to late applications?

-Complete applications received after the priority application deadline are accepted on a first-come, first-served basis.
+Completed applications received after the priority application deadline are accepted on a first-come, first-served basis.
 The names of late applicants are put at the bottom of the waiting list in the order applications are received.
+Wiseburn residents who submit a late application may not receive their first choice of school. > See Wiseburn Residents

 Is there an application fee or tuition?